gleeds/apcupsd-monitor/README.md

 A sample Grafana dashboard configuration file is provided in `/grafana/ups.json`.

 # TODO
-* Add github workflow to push container image to Docker Hub
 * Add the ability to pull configuration at runtime rather than build time